-WTF is Star on Disney+?
+What is Star on Disney+? | Stuff

 Sick of Disney+’s wholesome line-up?
 Want to watch films and TV shows with more bad language, violence, scary stuff and sex than you can shake a stick at?

 Previously we’d have replied with (a) “Why are you subscribing to a family-friendly streaming service in the first place?” and (b) “Look, swearing doesn’t make you big or clever”, but Disney+ clearly has designs on your adult-sized brain and demand for cusswords.
-It’s about to launch Star, a new hub packed with content for grown-ups.
+The home for this debauched content is Star, a hub packed with content for grown-ups.

 Star, you say?
 Doesn’t sound particularly grim and gritty

 It’s not supposed to.
 Star is, in Disney’s own words, a “general entertainment brand” that sits within the main Disney+ app.
-And while it will include some extremely non-Disney material (launch movies will include Three Billboards Outside Ebbing, Missouri, The Favourite and, er, Die Hard 2), it’s really a way to significantly increase Disney+’s library of content from outside the Disney, Marvel, Star Wars and National Geographic stables.
+It includes some extremely non-Disney material (launch movies will include Three Billboards Outside Ebbing, Missouri, The Favourite and, er, Die Hard 2), but is really a way to significantly increase Disney+’s library of content from outside the Disney, Marvel, Star Wars and National Geographic stables.

-If you’re worried about your little ones accidently watching Bruce Willis stab a guy in the eye socket with an icicle, don’t fret: alongside Star will come a bevy of new parental controls to hide mature content behind a PIN lock.
+If you’re worried about your little ones accidently watching Bruce Willis stab a guy in the eye socket with an icicle, don’t fret: alongside Star comes a bevy of new parental controls to hide mature content behind a PIN lock.

-So what else is coming at launch?
+So what else is available?

-Star will arrive on 23 February, and series available right away in the UK will include Atlanta, The X-Files, 24, Buffy The Vampire Slayer, black-ish, Scandal, Grey’s Anatomy, Lost and Family Guy.
+Series available right away in the UK will include Atlanta, The X-Files, 24, Buffy The Vampire Slayer, black-ish, Scandal, Grey’s Anatomy, Lost and Family Guy.
 Movies available at launch include Borat, Deadpool 2, The Grand Budapest Hotel, Pretty Woman, Moulin Rouge and The Devil Wears Prada.

-If all that sounds like stuff you’ve already seen on other streaming services, it is – but Star will also house some original content like David E Kelly’s crime drama Big Sky and animated adult sitcom Solar Opposites (created by Rick & Morty’s Justin Roiland).
+If all that sounds like stuff you’ve already seen on other streaming services, it is – but Star also hosts dedicated sections for ‘scandalous drama’ and true crime.

-All in all, there’ll be over 75 new TV series and over 270 new movies added to Disney+ on 23 February.

 And this is all included in my £5.99 monthly subscription?